-- Applicants will be notified of selection via their Hocking College e-mailaddress by March 31,2016 and each March 31 of subsequent years.
-Pleased o not call for information regarding the selection results.
-Those not selected will be rank ordered on an alternate list. - If a selected student declines their seat before May 31, the fi student on the alternate list will be offered that seat.
-The process will continue until all seats are filled. - 3.
-Students who remain on the alternate list after May 31 will need to reapply, along with other applicants, for the next year.
+- Applicants will be notified of selection via their Hocking College e-mail address by March 31, 2016 and each March 31 of subsequent years.
+Please do not call for information regarding the selection results.
+Those not selected will be rank ordered on an alternate list. - 2.
+If a selected student declines their seat before May 31, the first student on the alternate list will be offered that seat.
+The process will continue until all seats are filled. - Students who remain on the alternate list after May 31 will need to reapply, along with other applicants, for the next year.
 Alternate list placement does not guarantee a seat for the following year.